 The TSB also sought to make sure flight crews around the world were ready to handle the next in-flight fire.
 The agency recommended that the existing fire zones be re-evaluated; that emergency checklists for fire and smoke contain few steps and emphasize landing immediately; and that flight attendants learn how to fight a fire in any part of the airplane, even in hidden spaces, by breaking through cabin interior panels.
 Acting on the recommendations, Swissair completely overhauled its training program for fire emergencies and rewrote its fire and smoke-related checklists.
 The FAA launched a program to prepare a similar overhaul for all US carriers.
 Boeing, which had by this time taken over production of the MD-11, took action as well, planning an upgrade which would include smoke detectors in the attic and avionics compartment, changes to the wire routing, and the installation of cameras so pilots could see hidden areas of the plane.

 However, Swissair itself did not last long enough to see most of these changes through.
 A series of bad investments and costly lawsuits surrounding the crash put the airline on the brink of insolvency, and then the global aviation downturn after the 9/11 attacks finished it off.
-Swissair declared bankruptcy in 2002, and its assets were sold to its competitor Crossair, ending the 71-year history of Switzerland’s storied flag carrier.
+Swissair declared bankruptcy in 2002, and its assets were transferred to Crossair, ending the 71-year history of Switzerland’s storied flag carrier.

 In its final report, the TSB also asked for changes which would help future investigations.
 Investigators recommended that cockpit voice recorders produce better quality recordings and keep at least two hours of conversation rather than 30 minutes, an improvement which is standard today.
 (As of 2021, the International Civil Aviation Organization is now recommending that manufacturers increase this further, to 24 hours.)
 The TSB also recommended that the black boxes contain backup batteries so that they can continue to record even after a total loss of electrical power, and that airlines consider installing cockpit image recorders; however, neither of these has been implemented.